 Check Out JACX&CO

-Website: JACX&CO
+Website.
+JACX&CO

-Address: 28-17 Jackson Ave, Queens, NY 11101
+Address.
+28-17 Jackson Ave, Queens, NY 11101

 JACX&CO is a modern food hall right in the middle of Long Island City, and it’s become my go-to when I want good food without a big fuss.
-There’s plenty of seating, natural light, and an easygoing vibe that works for everything from solo lunches to group dinners.
+There’s plenty of seating, natural light, and an easygoing feel that works for everything from solo lunches to group dinners.

 The vendors are all solid, with options like burgers, ramen, tacos, and fresh pastries.
 It’s also a good option if you’re visiting other LIC spots like MoMA PS1 or Gantry Plaza and want something convenient but elevated.